top of page

 Meet Thomas

-Thomas is an example persona of the many developed within this project.
+Thomas is an example archetype of the many developed within this project.
 Some of his behaviours to call out are:

 • He's an electric vehicle customer that drives everyday including family trips around the UK